ModischFabrications/CutSolverFrontend/README.md

 Remember to set all versions for new releases:
 1. git tag
 2. package.json
-3. Docker Multibuild (might be done by travis eventually)

 ### Build & Dev Environment
 I assume you know what you are doing if you want to develop and install it manually.